junkun-ren/PersonalWebsite/content/0-research.md

 {% capture text %}
 #### A stoichiometry food-chain model of plankton community <a name="paragraph1"></a>
 {% endcapture %}
-{% include alert.html text=text color="success" %}
+{% include alert.html text=text color="secondary" %}
 Advisor: Dr. Shaopeng Wang

 <a name="subparagraph1"></a>
-{% include figure.html img="plankton model illustration.png" alt="model illustration" caption="2 level food chain model with stoichiometric constrains in red<br/>This system is assumed to be carbon sufficient and closed in terms of N and P." width="85%" %}
+{% include figure.html img="plankton model illustration.png" alt="model illustration" caption="2-level food-chain model with stoichiometric constrains indicated in red.<br/>This system is assumed to be carbon sufficient and closed in terms of N and P." width="85%" %}
 {% include figure.html img="equations.png" alt="model equations" caption="Model equations<br/>i:N,P; j:zooplankton; k:phytoplankton" width="90%" %}

 *Uptake*: there is a linear trade-off between phytoplankton's investment in N update and P uptake, indicating by p_N + p_P = 1.
 An increase in the relative investment in N uptake (p_N) would mean a decrease in the relative investment in P uptake meanwhile.
 In this model, it is also assumed that this uptake trade-off trait p_N can be an evolving trait which depends on parameter V. V is the genetic variance of this trait, V = 0 means this trait can't evolve at all.